Bestselling author Terry Fallis: "Books don't market themselves"

-Terry Fallis, official judge of the TYOH Twitter challenge on Wednesday, February 20th, talks about bringing an engineer's sensibility to his work, a Margaret Atwood tweet that made his day, and what he is looking for in our upcoming Twitter competition.
+Terry Fallis, the Canada Reads winner for The Best Laid Plans, talks about bringing an engineer's sensibility to his work, a Margaret Atwood tweet that made his day, and what he is looking for in our upcoming Twitter competition.

 When did you first start using social media and in what role?